cadogsoftware/cadogsoftware.github.io/docs/spring-rest/SpringRESTBestPractices.md

 ### Data objects used

 The client view of the Book is the BookDTO, but the database stores a slightly different object, in our case a Book.
 We have decoupled the client's view of the Book from the Book stored in the database so that we can expose only the fields we want to to the client.
-In this case our Book contains a generated id that the client does not need to know about.
+In this case our Book contains a generated id that the client does not need to know about (so it is not in the BookDTO).

 *** BEST PRACTICE : Separate the client's view of the data from that stored in the database ***

 The BookDTO is shown above.
-Here is the Book Entity that we will store in the database:
+Here is the Book Entity that we store in the database:

 ```java
 package uk.co.cadogsoftware.api.database.entities;